ketanbhallaez/ketanbhallaez/README.md

 # Hi, I'm Ketan Bhalla 👋

 I'm a product and operations leader who builds transformative companies from early stage through scale.
-Currently based in Boulder, Colorado.
+Currently based in Boulder County, Colorado.

 ## What I Do